Novel Therapeutics

 By developing new therapies and improving the utilisation of existing ones, Oxford researchers are improving the outcomes for cancer patients worldwide.

 50% of patients diagnosed with cancer can expect to be cured or live for over 10 years, due to a combination of surgery, radiation therapy and various medications.
 Optimising the application and combination of existing therapies, and developing new ones, will be key to continuing to improve cancer cure rates.
-When Oxford’s cancer research expertise has been historically applied in this setting, it has transformed patient outcomes globally.
-For example, key cancer research successes originating from Oxford include:

 Find out more about the challenges Oxford cancer researchers are addressing in this theme below.